department-of-veterans-affairs/va.gov-cms/docroot/modules/custom/va_gov_migrate/README.md

 That means the new page content gets added/updated automatically during the migration, but if a menu changes, we'll need to add the new json file to the repo in order for the changes to take effect when the migration is run.

 **IMPORTANT:** Running the migrations as recommended below (with `Update` checked) adds any new pages and updates existing pages.
 It does not delete any existing content, even if that content no longer exists in the migration source.
 To makes sure the migrated content doesn't include any pages that were removed from the site, first run `Rollback` on the migration, to delete previously migrated content, then run the migration.

+Be sure to go to Reports - Recent Log Messages (`/admin/reports/dblog`) after you run a migration to make sure that there were no content errors.

 To run VA.gov migrations:
 1. Go to `/admin/structure/migrate/`.